 The magnetic moment is directly portional to the angular moment

 μ = γ p

 The proportionality constant ( γ ) is called the magnetogyric ratio.
-Each nucleus has an unique value of γ, which has units of sec-1 T-1.
+Each nucleus has an unique magnetogyric ratio, which has units of sec-1 T-1.
 T = Tesla, a unit of magnetic field strength.
 The table below lists spin properties for a several nuclei.

 |Nucleus||Spin||10-7 γ (sec-1 T-1)|

 Notice that the magnetic moment of 1H is four times larger than that of 13C, even though both are spin ½ nuclei.
 For this reason, proton NMR is inherently four times more sensitive than 13C NMR.
 Almost all naturally occurring hydrogen is 1H.
 Only 1% of naturally occurring carbon is 13C.
 The combination of different abundances and different magnetogyric ratios results in 1H NMR being 400 times more sensitive than 13C NMR.

 If one obtains a pair of bar magnets and explores how they interact, one will quickly observe that the north pole of one magnet is attracted to the south pole of the other.

 Imagine the large blue magnet in the image at left has a powerful magnetic field ( B ) and is held in a fixed position.
 The smaller red magnet is free to move.
 There is a force between the two magnets that will cause the movable red magnet to swing up against the stationary blue magnet in a north-to-south orientation, as shown in the image at the right.